SysKitTeam/docs-point/docs/releases/cloud/point-2026-07-14-release-note.md

   * The **Policy Impact** report can be accessed by clicking the number of workspaces associated with a policy in Settings.
   * The Policy Impact report can be sorted **by Workspaces** and, when task delegation is enabled, **by Reviewers**
     * The report shows which workspaces and reviewers are covered by your active policies.
-  * On manually applied policies, you can complete the **Exclude from Policy** action.
+  * On manually applied policies, you can complete the **Exclude from Policy** action which removes the policy from the selected workspace(s).
   * The report supports filtering and PDF or XLSX exports.

 ## Improvements & Bug Fixes